OEM vs ODM Guide: What is oem/odm Service?

 - Sourcing agents

 Finding a reliable supplier online offers convenience and is more economical for small businesses and startups.
-The biggest factories for manufacturing you can contact online are Alibaba, Made in China, and Global source.
-The suppliers explain their services details to potential customers.
-Some of the services they provide are OEM, ODM, Customizing.
-All this information is listed on the product listing page.
+The biggest ODM China manufacturers you can contact online are Alibaba, Made in China, and Global source.

 It also helps you reduce the risk of dealing with a middle man who often scams online customers.
 If you live far from China, you can invest in a trip to a trade fair.
 It will cost you, but it will be a one-time and worthwhile investment since you will find a reliable supplier who can become a life long partner for supplying your business.